wbrush/mmhmm/README.md

 ## Integration Testing
 Since the project stated not to worry about deployment, this was not done.
 However, the framework allows for running integration tests in a docker container with the DB running in another container as part of the deployment pipeline.
 These tests is where I usually test REST endpoints that hit the DB since I prefer to know that the code is working with the DB and not using a mocked return value that I feel is the right data.
+Integration tests are added to the "integration" subdirectory which has been left for clarity.

+Note: one area that I feel often generates problems is accessing submodels inside of a parent model (like the author inside of note in this example).
+The integration tests would validate that the DB routines were returning the proper data including the associated author for each note record.

 ## Developer Notes
 These are notes that I recommend providing to the next dev who might be working on this.